 Established in 2012, Fifax utilizes ultra-intensive Recirculating Aquaculture Systems (RAS) technology based on the principle of an almost completely closed water circulation within the facility, where the fish live indoors in large onshore pools.
 Indoor pools provide more safeguards against external factors compared to traditional fish farming in water bodies,

 The production method utilized by Fifax uses filtered water pumped from the Baltic Sea, which is continuously purified and recycled utilizing the RAS method.
 This method aims to reduce the environmental impact that can cause challenges in the use of more traditional fish farming methods.
 In this way, Fifax is able to ensure a controlled growth environment for fish in clean water all year round.
-As a result, Fifax is also able to offer its customers and end product nearly completely free of antibiotics.
+As a result, Fifax is able to offer its customers a high-quality end product.
 Fifax’s use of antibiotics in its production is limited to exceptional circumstances.

 The end product (adult slaughtered fish), is transported with the help of logistics partners to fish processors and wholesalers in Åland, mainland Finland and Sweden.
 Customers further process the fish into products suitable for their own customers or sell the fish whole, as fillets, as processed products and ready-made portions for sale to consumers in whole or fillets.